- Dates

 - English

-Aimed at clinicians seeking advanced studies in migrant health, this course is included as Module 2 of the Travel Medicine and Health in Mobile Populations course.
+Aimed at clinicians seeking advanced studies in migrant health, this course is included as a module of the Travel Medicine and Health in Mobile Populations course.

 Participants who complete this course should be able to conduct an evaluation of migrant patients, taking into consideration factors such as migration route and cultural diversity.
 They should also be competent in treating and focusing on the primary syndromes affecting migrants, including helminthiasis and T. cruzi infection, with special attention to screening indications for the affected population.